| Title: | Nonparametric and Semiparametric Mixture Estimation |

 Wang, Y. (2010).
 Maximum likelihood computation for fitting semiparametric mixture models.
 Statistics and Computing, 20, 75-86.

-is used to represent an arbitrary univariate discrete
+Class disc is used to represent an arbitrary univariate

 pt |